 K. League Discipline Policy

-- Yellow Card Accumulation - Once a player accumulates 5 yellow cards in a season they will be required to sit one regular season game.
-Yellow card accumulation does not carry over to playoffs games.
+- Yellow Card Accumulation - Once a player accumulates 5 yellow cards for any reason in a season they will be required to sit one regular season game.
+Yellow card accumulation does not carry over to playoff games.

-- Red Cards - In the event that a player receives a red card, they will be asked to sit-out a minimum of one game.
+- Red Cards - In the event that a player receives a red card, they should expect to sit out a minimum of one game.
 League officials reserve the right to issue longer match bans for instances of serious foul play, violent conduct, or abusive/insulting language.
+They also reserve the right to wave match bans for dismissals based on tactical infractions.
+(Note: such consideration will be extended to teams no more than twice per season.)
 All bans will be communicated to team captains whose responsibility it is to ensure that full suspensions are served.

 - Individual Red Card Accumulation - A player who receives a second red card in a season will be required to sit out a minimum of two games.
 Any player who receives 3 red cards in a season will be banned for the remainder of that season including playoffs.